Alison Nicoll Sells 7,500 Shares of Upstart Holdings, Inc. (NASDAQ:UPST) Stock

-Upstart Holdings, Inc. (NASDAQ:UPST – Get Rating) General Counsel Alison Nicoll sold 7,500 shares of the company’s stock in a transaction dated Wednesday, April 6th.
-The stock was sold at an average price of $96.75, for a total transaction of $725,625.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Upstart Holdings, Inc. (NASDAQ:UPST – Get Rating) General Counsel Alison Nicoll sold 7,500 shares of the business’s stock in a transaction that occurred on Wednesday, April 13th.
+The stock was sold at an average price of $86.52, for a total transaction of $648,900.00.
+Following the completion of the transaction, the general counsel now owns 186,367 shares of the company’s stock, valued at approximately $16,124,472.84.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.

 Alison Nicoll also recently made the following trade(s):